In this Guide

 Look at the power ratings on your appliances and tools, and consider whether they’ll be running at alternate times or all at once.
 The highest wattage number you’ll need at any one time should be your benchmark for shopping.

+So, we recommend rounding up by 20-40% when you’re coming up with your power benchmark.
 You’ll want to buy a generator with a running wattage slightly higher than your overall total.
 For instance, if you want to run a mini-fridge, TV, and a fan in your camper, you’ll probably be looking at about 1000W.
-You should buy a generator around 1600W or so, to give yourself some leeway.
+You’re better off buying a generator around 1600W or so, to give yourself some leeway.

 It’s also important to pay attention to the running wattage of a generator as opposed to the starting wattage.
 Most machines start at a slightly higher wattage than they produce when they’re running for an extended time.
-For instance, a 7000W generator probably starts at 7000W, but runs somewhere around 6500W.
+For instance, a 7000W generator probably starts at 7000W, but when it’s running steadily, it’ll actually produce somewhere around 6500W.
 So, it can start larger appliances that need an extra initial kick, like A/C units, but it shouldn’t be loaded with more than 6500W at any given time.

 In addition to wattage, you should be aware of the voltage and amperage you’ll need to supply.
 Most appliances run on standard 120V household electricity, and all generators have 120V outlets.